What’s Really Going on When You Don’t Quite Feel ‘Good Enough’ – Part Two

 4. Vulnerability is a weakness

 We all do it.
-The thing with us humans is that we tend to dismiss “new ideas” (no matter how simple) believing we already “know” and are more comfortable when we trade uncertainty for something familiar.
+The thing with us humans is that we tend to dismiss “new ideas” (no matter how simple) believing we already “know”.
+That is to say, we are more comfortable when we trade uncertainty for something familiar.

 We’re also seduced by “magical” answers – quick-wins, silver bullets, panaceas and fix-all pills.
 In reality, we’re not in the Matrix here (or are we?) and change is never a simple choice between blue or red pills (not for now at least).
 In any case, my favourite pill would definitely be NZT (Limitless anyone?) – enhanced mental acuity is pretty epic!
-But let’s not go there – remember there are no magical answers!
+But let’s not go there right now.
+No magical answers, remember?

 What I am trying to say is this: You gotta do the work, no one else will do that for you and what better time than now?
 YOU are enough right now, just the way you are.
 And if you don’t like who that is, beating yourself up won’t change it … on the other hand, finding and working on your “ruling passion” definitely will 🙂